Macrometacorp/docs/docs/photoniq/event-delivery/getting-started-event-delivery.md

 ## Monitor the Event Delivery metrics and health status
-To monitor and evaluate the health status of your event service, use the [Event Delivery Metrics and Health API](https://www.macrometa.com/docs/apiEds#).
+To monitor and evaluate the health status of the EDS, use the [Event Delivery Metrics and Health API](https://www.macrometa.com/docs/apiEds#).